 It should be stressed that persons who seek refuge in shelters do so at their own risk.
-It is therefore recommended that your home or the home of a relative or friend should always be your first option for sheltering.
-If you plan to remain at home, a safe room would essentially be the room with the least number of openings (windows and doors) to the outside, such as a bathroom or walk-in closet.
+Therefore, It is recommended that your home or the home of a relative or friend should always be your first option for sheltering.
+If you plan to remain at home, a safe room would essentially be the room with the least number of openings (windows and doors) to the outside, such as a bathroom or walk-in closet or hallway.

-Persons are however advised to prepare emergency kits in case they have to go to a shelter.
+Persons are however advised to prepare emergency kits in case they must go to a shelter.
 Non-perishable food items should be included to last for at least three (3) days.